Comanche

 The Comanche language is a Numic language of the Uto-Aztecan family.
 Originally, it was a Shoshoni dialect, but diverged and became a separate language.
 The Comanche were once part of the Shoshone people of the Great Basin.

 In the 18th and 19th centuries, Comanche lived in most of present-day northwestern Texas and adjacent areas in eastern New Mexico, southeastern Colorado, southwestern Kansas, and western Oklahoma.
 Spanish colonists and later Mexicans called their historical territory Comanchería.

 During the 18th and 19th centuries, Comanche practiced a nomadic horse culture and hunted, particularly bison.
 They traded with neighboring Native American peoples, and Spanish, French, and American colonists and settlers.

-As European Americans encroached on their territory, the Comanche waged war on and raided their settlements, as well as those of neighboring Native American tribes.
-They took captives from other tribes during warfare, using them as slaves, selling them to the Spanish and (later) Mexican settlers, or adopting them into their tribe.
-Thousands of captives from raids on Spanish, Mexican, and American settlers assimilated into Comanche society.
+As European Americans encroached on their territory, the Comanche waged war on the settlers and raided their settlements, as well as those of neighboring Native American tribes.
+They took with them captives from other tribes during warfare, using them as slaves, selling them to the Spanish and (later) to Mexican settlers, or adopting them into their tribe.
+Thousands of captives from raids on Spanish, Mexican, and American settlers were assimilated into Comanche society.
 At their peak, the Comanche language was the lingua franca of the Great Plains region.

-Decimated by European diseases, warfare, and encroachment by Europeans on Comanchería, most Comanche were forced to live on reservations in Indian Territory by the late 1870s.
+Diseases, destruction of the buffalo herds, and territory loss forced most Comanches onto reservations in Indian Territory by the late 1870s.

-In the 21st century, the Comanche Nation has 17,000 members, around 7,000 of whom reside in tribal jurisdictional areas around Lawton, Fort Sill, and the surrounding areas of southwestern Oklahoma.
+In the 21st century, the Comanche Nation has 17,000 enrolled citizens, around 7,000 of whom reside in tribal jurisdictional areas around Lawton, Fort Sill, and the surrounding areas of southwestern Oklahoma.
 The Comanche Homecoming Annual Dance takes place in mid-July in Walters, Oklahoma.